-Day-to-day administrative enquiries are handled by the Registry Operations team, which is led by Clare Gardner.
+Day-to-day administrative enquiries are handled by the Registry team.
 You're welcome to visit us at any time during office hours - we're on the second floor of the Sir Richard Doll Building.
 You can also email the team at researchdegrees@icr.ac.uk, or reach us by phone on (020 8722) 4253.